Newhaven Circular Walk

 6 Bishopstone to Newhaven Harbour (2.9 kms)

 1. Go under the railway bridge and past the entrance to Buckle Caravan Park.
 In 120 metres follow the pavement round to the left.
 In 140 metres go through a gap in the barriers and turn right along the seafront, following signs for the Vanguard Way and the Sussex Ouse Valley Way (SOVW), on a paved path with the shingle beach on your left.
 In 140 metres you pass Seaford and Newhaven Sailing Club, which houses Papuchinos at the Galley.
-You may wish to stop for refreshments here as there is nowhere convenient in Newhaven.
+You may wish to stop for refreshments here, as options around Newhaven Harbour station are limited, but it was closed in 2024.
 If you bring your own cup, you should get a discount!

-3. Further on the sunken path drops in to a dip and becomes harder to follow, so it is better to veer to the left where you can walk on the grass just to the right of the coastal path.
-The sunken path improves again once past the dip, but eventually you will have the Mill Pond ahead so you will need to return to the multi-surfaced coastal path.
+4. Further on the sunken path drops in to a dip and becomes harder to follow, so it is better to veer to the left where you can walk on the grass just to the right of the coastal path (you could equally climb the bank and take to the Vanguard Way, but this misses out on some of the ruins ahead).
+The sunken path improves again once past the dip, but eventually you will have the Mill Pond ahead so you will need to return to the multi-surfaced Coastal Path.
 Whichever way you get there, in 500 metres you pass the first Tide Mills information panel.

-8. To finish at Newhaven Town or for refreshments : Ignore Beach Close and continue ahead.
-In 100 metres you are back at the corner of Norton Road.
-Continue past The Engineer to reach the station in 470 metres.
+12. To finish at Newhaven Town or for refreshments : Ignore Beach Close and continue ahead.
+In 70 metres look out for Lins cafe, set back on the right.
+In 30 metres you cross the corner of Norton Road.
+The Engineer pub is on the corner of Baker Street in 100 metres.
+In 220 metres you are back at Safford Park and you reach the station in 250 metres.
 Rather incongruously, this is the last section of the Vanguard Way, which runs from Croydon to Newhaven!
 Cross the line by the footbridge or level crossing for Platform 1 (for trains from Seaford to Lewes and Brighton).

 © Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml